ingo/ingo.github.io/_recipes/chocolate_sorbet.md

 title: Chocolate Sorbet
 ---

-Once you try this recipe, you won't have to go searching any further.
-This chocolate sorbet recipe yields an ultra rich and intense frozen dessert with a fudge-like flavor and texture.
-Made with just a few ingredients like heavy cream and chocolate, each spoonful is akin to eating frozen fudge.
-The intense chocolate flavor will stop any dessert craving in its tracks.
-Once you try it, you won't need another chocolate sorbet recipe.
 This recipe was inspired by the chocolate sorbet by Double Rainbow ice cream, a San Francisco company.
 It uses both chopped chocolate and cocoa powder, a combination that reminds me of the fantastic hot chocolate recipe from Pierre Hermé in Jeffrey Steingarten's _[It Must've Been Something I Ate](http://www.amazon.com/Mustve-Been-Something-I-Ate/dp/0375727124/ref=pd_bbs_sr_1?ie=UTF8&s=books&qid=1230264290&sr=8-1)._ The result is an incredibly rich concoction--almost like eating frozen fudge.

 ### Ingredients